-When a consumer picks up a product from a store shelf and takes it home, there’s an inherent assumption of safety.
-The consumer trusts this product won’t hurt them if it’s used as instructed.
+When a consumer picks up a product from a store shelf and takes it home, there is an inherent assumption of safety.
+The consumer trusts this product will not hurt them if it is used as instructed.
 But all too often, that trust is betrayed.

 Defective and dangerous products cause thousands of injuries to people and property in the United States every year.
 In 2015, for example, defective baby products sent nearly 70,000 children under five to the emergency room.

 Product liability refers to the law that governs the liability of designers and manufacturers and others, such as suppliers, distributors, and retailers, for injuries to a consumer or a business caused by a defective or dangerous product.
 Designers and manufacturers generally have more insight and knowledge about their products than consumers do, so it falls to the designer or manufacturer to assume financial responsibility for any injuries or damage they cause.